inikishev/beat-manipulator/README.md

 `r` after a number means that beat will be reversed.
 Example: `'1, 2r'` - every second beat will be reversed.

 ~~`c` after a number allows you to cut that beat, must be followed by new `swap` string in brackets.
 Example: `'1, 2c(1, 2r, 4-), 3, 4`.
 That will cut 2nd beat into 4 parts and run all commands inside brackets. `c(1, 2-)` will cut beat in half; `c(1r, 2)` will reverse 1st half of the beat, etc. You can't do cut inside cut tho because there is no point.
-Also an alternative to cut is reducing the scale parameter.~~
-**Currently rather slow so reduce the scale instead.
-Even very low scales with many operations are very fast.**
+Also an alternative to cut is reducing the scale parameter.~~ Currently rather slow so reduce the scale instead.
+Even very low scales with many operations are very fast.

-`l` - makes beat loud, useful for understanding which beat is which
+~~`l` - makes beat loud, useful for understanding which beat is which.~~ Broken

-`m` - mutes the beat
+~~`m` - mutes the beat.~~ Broken

 #### examples:
 `audio=ba.beatswap(audio, beats, '1, 3, 2, 4')` - swaps every 2nd and 3rd beat